menachemgerst/BikeShare/README.md

-3. Omitted data from the analysis the following data is irelevant for the analysis and will not be insrted into the main table for analysis
+3. Omitted data from the analysis

+	the following data is irelevant for the analysis and will not be insrted into the main table for analysis

 	a. test rides

+		SELECT *
+		FROM trips202007
+		WHERE 	start_station_name LIKE '%test%'
+			OR start_station_name LIKE '%CHECK%'
+			OR end_station_name LIKE '%test%'
+			OR end_station_name LIKE '%CHECK%'

 	b. rides that didn't happen (or bad data was collocted)

-4. Inserting all tabels into one main table into the main table will add as many indicators and information that will help the final analysis
+4. Inserting all tabels into one main table

+	into the main table will add as many indicators and information that will help the final analysis